surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - Plugin Names
    - New names are Surge XT and Surge XT Effects
-   - Similarly, the user directory is now named Surge XT
+   - Similarly, the user data folder is now named Surge XT
    - Please consult the manual for a migration guide from Surge 1.9 or earlier (work in progress)

 - Port to JUCE